Identifying the Source of Information Spread in Networks via Markov Chains: The Markov Chain Approach

 \end{theorem}

 Our approach is based on exploiting the structural similarity between $\Gamma$ and $\Psi$.
 Indeed, let $G_N[A']$ be the graph $G_N$ induced on the set $A'$, then for every $1\leq i\leq |A'|$, $\Gamma_i$ is the summation of weights of spanning out-trees in $G_N[A']$, and $\Psi_i$ is the summation of weights of spanning in-trees in a Markov chain.
 We thus first convert the social network $G_N[A']$ into a Markov chain $G_M$.
 This conversion includes the inversion of all the edges.
 That is, each node $v_i\in G_M$ is represented by a state $s_i$, and each edge $(v_i,v_j)$ in $G_N[A']$ is converted to an edge $(s_j,s_i)$ in $G_M$.
 Therefore, every spanning out-tree in $G_N[A']$ corresponds to a spanning in-tree in $G_M$.
 We then compute the complete stationary distribution $\Pi$, of the Markov chain $G_M$, obtaining $\hat{\Psi}$ (by Theorem \ref{TreeThm}).
 We then use $\hat{\Psi}$ to restore $\hat{\Gamma}$.
 Finally, we output the node with the maximal $\hat{\Gamma}$ value.

 Observe that converting the social graph into a Markov chain must be performed carefully.
-Specifically, it requires that the transition probabilities are valid, i.e., for each state $s_i$, $\sum_{j=1}^k q^{ij} = 1$.
+Specifically, it requires that the transition probabilities are valid, i.e., for each state $s_i$, $\sum_{j=1}^n q^{ij} = 1$.
 Moreover, it requires that the $\hat{\Gamma}$ values can be efficiently restored from $\hat{\Psi}$.

-The stationary distribution $\Pi$ can be computed in polynomial time, and so can finding the set $A'$ (see for example \cite{sharir1981strong}), and the conversation of the social graph into a Markov chain.
+The stationary distribution $\Pi$ can be computed in polynomial time, and so can finding the set $A'$ (see for example \cite{sharir1981strong}), and the conversion of the social graph into a Markov chain.
 Therefore, our heuristic can be efficiently computed.